 - Faux succulent stem, browse here

-Step 1: First I cut my two pieces, sanded them, stained them in Minwax English Chestnut, and finished them with two coats of Minwax Polyurethane in Semigloss.
+Stained each of these pieces in Minwax English Chestnut and finished them with two coats of Minwax Polyurethane in Semigloss.
 I also attached the d-ring hardware on the back before doing any work to the front.

-Step 4: Just for fun, I wanted to add a little flower pot.
+Just for fun, I wanted to add a little flower pot.
 This is a tiny pot from Jo-Ann Fabric and Craft.
 I wanted something lightweight, so I put a faux succulent bloom in it.
+This fits perfectly yin the pot clip.

 For the pot color, I spray painted it using Colonial Ivory, taped off the lip using Frog Tape, and spray painted the lip and the inside using Metallic Gold.
-When it dried, I slid that onto the Pot Klip, and hung the key holder using two nails.
+When it dried, I slid it onto the Pot Clip, and hung the key holder using two nails.